dmead28/Tryy/README.md

 print(tupleResultCompletion)
 ```

-# Example usage (feel free to copy / paste this into a playground
+# Example usage

+These examples will use this code

 ```swift
 enum TestError: Error {